Objective B5: Reduce the Per Capita Use of Treated Municipal Water

 The figure below provides the average litres treated per capita per day including water used for the residential, commercial and industrial sectors.

-Water consumption, measured in litres treated per capita per day, has decreased slightly.
+As noted in the chart above, water consumption, measured in litres treated per capita per day, has decreased by nearly 200 per capita per day since 2006.

 What can you do to conserve drinking water?